Bob Mahoney (director)

 Bob Mahoney is an English film director and producer, known for his extensive work in theatre, television, and advertising.
 He has directed and produced numerous acclaimed productions on both Broadway and London's West End, as well as various television dramas and films.

 Early career

-Mahoney began his career in the advertising industry, where he directed several notable commercials.
+Mahoney began his career in the advertising industry, where he directed several notable commercials, including the well-known Shake n' Vac advert.

 His work earned him multiple industry awards, including: